 Activity 2: Writing, competition.

-The students can continue working with the same partner, and you have pairs compete against each other.
+The students can continue working with the same partner, and pairs compete against each other.

 The competition is that each pair has to write a story, using as many of the new, compound words as possible.
-The winner is the pair that has used most new words (in a story that makes sense).
+The winner is the pair that has used the most new, compound words in a story that makes sense.